juliesymons/juliesymons/GettingStarted.md

 Using these simple abstractions, the CCT compiler optimizes the computation across *operators* and can distribute the work efficiently to scale from one CPU to clusters with millions of GPU cores.

-The next section shows two simple examples to illustrate the basic abstractions.
+The next section shows two examples to introduce the basic abstractions.
 The sections that follow it drill down with more details on each of these abstractions.

 <center>
 ![CCT Compute Graph](doc/cctComputeGraph.png)